cinghie/wordpress-gogo-essentials/docs/footer_top_position.md

 Copyright Top Position
 -------------------

-To insert Footer Top Position insert in your theme something like:
+To insert Footer Copyright Top Position insert in your theme something like:

 ```
 <div class="copyright-top">